+THE DISTRICT INCREASED ITS EXPENSES IN FY24 FROM FY23 DUE INCREASED STUDENT ENROLLMENT.

+UNDERSTANDING SCHOOL FUNDING

-WHERE THE MONEY COMES FROM The district's funding can be broadly classified as coming from three revenue sources: local, state, and federal.
+WHERE THE MONEY COMES FROM

+The district's funding can be broadly classified as coming from three revenue sources: local, state, and federal.
 The largest revenue source is the state, followed by local revenue (which includes property taxes), and federal revenue (made up of several grants of various sizes).
 Arizona property taxes are divided into two categories: primary and secondary.
+The primary tax rate is one of the resources for the M&O Fund and capital funds.
+The secondary tax rate provides the resources for debt payments and

+WHERE THE MONEY GOES

-The primary tax rate is one of the resources for the M&O Fund (see page 5) and capital funds.
-The secondary tax rate provides the resources for debt payments and the M&O fund's override.
-WHERE THE MONEY GOES The Arizona Auditor General's Office issues a report each year that compares individual school districts to state and national spending levels as well as spending trends in instruction and six non-classroom categories.
-Below is a summary of the general operating fund, capital projects fund, and grants funds expenses for the fiscal year ending June 30, 2023.
-Instruction and Nonclassroom Spending Categories:
+the M&O fund's override.

+The Arizona Auditor General's Office issues a report each year that compares individual school districts to state and national spending levels as well as spending trends in instruction and six non-classroom categories.
+Below is a summary of the general operating fund, capital projects fund, and grants funds expenses for the fiscal year ending June 30, 2024.
+HOW THE MONEY WAS SPENT Instruction: salaries, payroll taxes and benefits for teachers and instructional aides, classroom supplies Administration: expenses associated with the superintendent's office, principal's office, business office, human resources, and administrative technology